OfflineMind

 Neither.
 One-time purchase.
 Works forever.

 Yes.
-Drop a photo.
-The vision model on the drive reads it locally.
-Good for screenshots, handwritten notes, mystery objects, foreign menus, error messages.
+Drop a photo into the chat and the Vision model on the drive reads it — screenshots, handwritten notes, mystery objects, foreign menus, error messages.
+Fully offline, never uploaded.

 Is the Field Manual a replacement for training?

-No. Distilled from CDC, Red Cross, FEMA.
+No. It's distilled from CDC, Red Cross, and FEMA guidance.
 Call 911 in an emergency.
-Take a Stop the Bleed class.
+Take a first-aid class.
 The cards remind; they don't replace muscle memory.

 Mac version?